 Welcome, my name is Philip but everyone calls me PK 🙂

 I find that growing and catching a meal’s ingredients yourself gives you a connection to the meal and hence those you share it with.
-I found that I wanted to share this message and connect with other people that felt the same, this blog is the result.
+One day I realised that I wanted to connect with people that feel the same way and this blog was born.

 So why do I love growing, catching and cooking my own food?